Learn German Grammar Online for Free

 • German-Grammar.de is an internet handbook of German grammar.
 Explanations are very clear and all are in English.
 Paradoxically, this site, which is dedicated to German grammar, is also an ideal tool for training pronunciation because of its excellent sound quality.

 • German Grammar Trainer from Deutschakademie offers free grammatical exercises, audio-lessons and a downloadable application for mobile phones.
 Their courses and exercises are suitable for all levels of German learners (A1-C1) and all instructions and explanations are given in English.
-There are currently 22,000 exercises from 70 German grammar textbooks that are accessible through this website for free.
+There are currently 25,000 exercises from 70 German grammar textbooks that are accessible through this website for free (registration is necessary though).

 • German ToLearnFree is a a growing collection of more than two thousand free German exercises focusing primarily on developing German grammar skills, though there are also some vocabulary building exercises.
 These materials have been provided for free by different users, therefore, some may have instructions in other languages than English (e.g. French).
 You can evaluate your answers online as unregistered user but to save your learning progress you will need to register (it is free).